 Most of us don’t like bending our knees when we go down quickly to pick something up off from the ground.
 Why is this?
-Well, it takes more energy to bend your knees than to bend your back, and all of nature generally likes to take the easy route.
+Well, it takes more energy to bend your knees than to bend your back, and naturally we avoid using unnecessary energy.

 People who suffer from lower back pain often find it aggravated by driving, or some people who drive a lot find themselves experiencing lower back pain.

 Either way, there are a few things to be aware of regarding your posture in the car that will help both scenarios reduce their lower back pain and improve their driving experience.

 Your lumbar curve is there to help reduce the loading on your spine.
 When you slouch, you increase the pressure on your spinal discs and increase your risk of developing a spinal disc problem that may result in lower back pain.
 The backrest of your chair is specially shaped to help maintain your curve.
 To gain the benefit of your backrest, ensure that your buttocks are positioned right back against the backrest and that you are leaning backwards into it.

 2. In order to sit properly while you drive and maintain your lumbar curve, you need to position your legs at the correct distance from the pedals to prevent tight hamstrings on stretch from flattening your lumbar curve (read my post on tight hamstrings and lower back pain).

 Your hamstrings attach to the bottom of your pelvis and go on stretch when you straighten your knee.
 If you have tight hamstrings, when you straighten your knees to reach/press down on your car pedals, the stretch in your hamstrings will result in your pelvis being rotated backwards and your lumbar curve flattening, increasing the pressure on your spinal discs and increasing your risk of developing lower back pain.